Scoring Your Credit - How's Your FICO?

 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your FICO score gives lenders a view of what type of borrower you'd be solely because of your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a decent interest rate.
-You can get approved for a loan with a lower score, but the interest accumulated in the long run could be more than double the amount of an individual with a better credit score.
+Lenders want to ensure that allowing you a loan isn't a risk for them.
+Your FICO score gives lenders an insight into what type of borrower you'll be based solely on your credit history.
+You'll need a score of at least 700 to get a decent interest rate.
+You can qualify for a loan with a lower score, but the interest accumulated over the life of the loan could be more than double the amount of an individual with a stronger FICO score.

 We're used to working with all levels of FICO scores.
 Call us at 561-688-1316 and we can help you get on the right track to the home of your dreams.

-You want an improved score, but how do you get it?
+You want a higher score, but how do you get it?
 Improving your FICO score takes time.
-It can be rare to make a large-scale change in your number with small changes, but your score can improve in a few years by keeping tabs your credit report and by wisely using credit.
-The most important thing is to know your FICO score.
+It can be rare to make a significant stride change in your credit score with small changes, but your score can improve in a year by keeping tabs your credit report and by wisely using credit.
+The best way to do this is to know your FICO score.
 Here are some ways you can improve your credit score:

 - Keep your cards active.
-Whether you have older cards, or are just getting started with credit, use your cards so that your accounts stay active.
-But, make sure you pay them off in no more than two or three payments.
+Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts stay active.
+But, be sure to pay them off in one or two payments.

-- Keep up with payments.
-Payment history is a huge factor in your credit score.
-It's one of the reasons people who have recently been unemployed see the biggest dip in their credit score.
-Yes, it takes longer to rebuild your credit this way, but it's the surest way to show that you're able to make payments to a lender.
+- Stay on top of payments.
+Delinquent payments drastically lower your credit score.
+It's where people who have recently experienced job loss see the biggest dip in their credit score.
+Yes, it takes longer to restore your credit with payment history, but it's the surest way to show that you're able to make payments to a bank.

-- Ensure that your credit history is correct.
-If you discover incorrect items on your credit report, write to the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+- Correct your credit report.
+If you find incorrect items on your credit report, contact the bureau asking that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-Now that you're more informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Remember that when it's time to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
-With the help of J. Briann Realty Group, Inc., shopping for a mortgage can be a stress-free experience so you, too, can achieve home ownership.
+Knowing the ways you can build up your credit score, you're one step closer to becoming a homeowner.
+Keep in mind that when you're ready to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
+With the help of J. Briann Realty Group, Inc., the loan process is sure to go more smoothly so you, too, can become a homeowner.

 Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.